When More Data Doesn't Help: Limits of Adaptation in Multitask Learning: Discussion and Future Research

 \section{Discussion and Future Research}

 In this paper, we investigate the hardness of adaptation for multitask learning and prove an impossibility result from an information-theoretical perspective.
-In brief, we show that even unlimited sample size per task does not help to realize adaptativity.
+In brief, we show that even unlimited sample size per task does not help to realize adaptivity, that is, allowing algorithms to automatically identify the optimal aggregation of the datasets and achieve optimal rates of convergence without access to any distributional information.
+Our proof technique leverages an information-theoretic hypothesis testing framework.
+We directly bound above the KL-divergence between the likelihood functions when data are generated according to mixture distributions with opposite labels.
+This bound, together the celebrated Fano’s method, rules out the possibility of any adaptive learner.
 Below, we list several technical questions that remain open in our work, as well as some interesting research problem for future work.

 \paragraph{Optimal Adaptivity in Multitask Learning.} Recently, \citet{hanneke2022no} has established matching upper and lower bounds for the minimax (oracle) rates of multitask learning.
 Such uniform rates concern the worst-case scenario over all possible distributions, but equip the learner with access to distributional information which is impractical.
 Consequently, designing adaptive algorithms that only have access to multisource data and can automatically leverage beneficial datasets becomes important, which relies on answering the following fundamental questions.